 My opinion hasn’t changed since April.
 “He still has momentum from 2016 but I think his chances of winning are slightly worse than before.
 He’s also doing the same thing the DNC hated in 2016, running as a Democrat only for the presidential election and remaining an independent otherwise.
 They’re going to try and shut him out like last time, especially now he’s competing with Joe Biden.”

 Might’ve had a slim chance, except Bloomberg jumped into the race, unseating Steyer as resident Aging Billionaire White Guy.
 Steyer doesn’t have as many billions, or a national profile, so it’s unlikely he’d beat out Bloomberg.

 I underestimated her appeal and didn’t expect to see Warren in the top 3.
 However, I still don’t think she can beat Trump.
 She’s an academic making unrealistic propositions to radically change the American economy, and there’s no reason to try that when the economy is stable.
 We can use improvements, for sure, but Warren likes to go one step too far.
 This is part of her appeal in the primary, but in a general election that won’t fly.

 Williamson is entertaining so it’s a shame she can’t get enough traction to break into the debates.
 I originally put that she had a 0% chance of winning, and that’s still true.

 Who wouldn’t want $1000/month?
 But seriously, he’s a fair candidate and it’s great that a non-politician has stayed in the top 10 for so long.
 He’s bringing attention to a lot of issues which should be discussed more by his fellow candidates.
-Yang definitely isn’t the establishment choice though, evidenced by MSNBC excluding him from their material.
+Yang definitely isn’t the establishment choice though, evidenced by MSNBC constantly excluding him from their material.
 I’m not convinced Yang can win the nomination when so many people are set on Biden/Buttigieg or Warren/Sanders.
 However, the winner might offer Yang a position as vice president or cabinet member.